-- To become a host of a property on Airbnb start by creating a profile with a photo and a brief description of who you are and what you do on Airbnb.com.
+- To become a host of a property on Airbnb, start by creating a profile with a photo and a brief description of who you are and what you do on Airbnb.com.
 Next, you’ll create listing of your room, home, flat, yurt or Airstream trailer for example by uploading photos (the more professional the better) and creating a listing.

-Once your listing is created, potential guests can view your property, ask you questions and book a stay on the Airbnb website.
+- Once your listing is created, potential guests can view your property, ask you questions and book a stay on the Airbnb website.

-You create a calendar of availability and set your own rates.
+- You create a calendar of availability and set your own rates.
 You can also manually block out dates (if you’re using the property for example).
 You can vary your rates by season, offer discounts for weekly or monthly rentals and offer special rates if you choose.

-Airbnb collects a fee of 3% of each booking before fees and taxes.
+- Airbnb collects a fee of 3% of each booking before fees and taxes.
 Once you accept a reservation (see exceptions here) Airbnb collects the booking amount in full from the guest and holds it until 24 hours before your guest checks in, then releases it to you.

-If you require a security deposit, it is charged and held by Airbnb until you release your guest from any liability (within 14 days)
+- If you require a security deposit, it is charged and held by Airbnb until you release your guest from any liability (within 14 days)

-As a host, you’ll be responsible for maintaining your listing online, your rental property, taxes, insurance, utilities and furnishings.
+- As a host, you’ll be responsible for maintaining your listing online, your rental property, taxes, insurance, utilities and furnishings.
 In other words, you’ll be offering a fully furnished turn key guest rental.
 Cleaning is expected before and after each rental of course.
 You can charge a cleaning fee if you choose too.
 Expect to either check in your guests yourself or appoint someone to act on your behalf.

 Pros and Cons to being an Airbnb host:

 Pros – It’s possible to realize upwards of $20K profit on a two bedroom listing per year.
+Even if you don’t become a high earner, you can easily offset your own travel expenses while out of town by renting your home.

-You can search the Airbnb site to view potential rentals in your preferred location.
-Your options range from sharing a room within a host home to renting an entire home for your own use.
-Most hosts have a minimum rental period set, for example 2 or 3 days.
+- Most hosts have a minimum rental period set, for example 2 or 3 days.
 You can also request a stay of up to 28 days on the site.
 If you need to stay longer communicate that to your host and they can adjust the calendar and pricing for you if they are amenable.

-Before you book, pay attention to the hosts cancellation policy.
+- Before you book, pay attention to the hosts cancellation policy.
 It can be Flexible, Moderate or Strict.
 This will determine how much, if any, of your upfront payment will be refunded if you need to cancel for any reason.

 Pros and Cons to being an Airbnb Guest: